-Professional Internships for PhD Studies (PIPS)
+Professional Internships for PhD Students (PIPS)

 You will undertake placement during your second or third year.
 This will be a full-time three month placement or a part-time equivalent